M-Busk/possible-x-participant-portal/README.md

 # POSSIBLE-X Participant Portal

-This repository contains a graphical user interface that is supposed to be used in conjunction with an [EDC Connector](https://github.com/eclipse-edc/Connector) in the version v0.4.1 and with the [IONOS S3 Extension](https://github.com/Digital-Ecosystems/edc-ionos-s3/) in version v2.2.0.
+The POSSIBLE-X Participant Portal is the decentralized UI for the participants in the POSSIBLE-X Dataspace who want to consume or provide Service Offerings / Data Service Offerings in the central POSSIBLE-X Catalogue / Fraunhofer (FH) Catalog.
+It allows the participants to look up the contracts they have closed in the POSSIBLE-X Dataspace as well.

-It aims to provide business-centric functionality for creating and providing service offers as well as consuming existing service offers found in a catalogue.
+The POSSIBLE-X Participant Portal consists of an Angular frontend and a Spring Boot backend.
+The backend is supposed to be used in conjunction with an [EDC Connector](https://github.com/eclipse-edc/Connector) in the version `v0.4.1` and with the [IONOS S3 Extension](https://github.com/Digital-Ecosystems/edc-ionos-s3/) in version `v2.3.1`.

 ## Repository structure